manzanillo-costa-rica-

 How to get to Manzanillo Costa Rica, Limon province

-Best time to visit Manzanillo Costa Rica
+What is the best time to visit Manzanillo Costa Rica?

 In terms of the best time of the week or day to visit Manzanillo, the best advice we can give you is to avoid the weekends and Costa Rican holidays.
-The locals often go to the beaches when they have time off.
+Locals often go to the beaches when they have time off.
 Together with their family they have a barbecue and enjoy the beautiful coastline.

 Manzanillo Beach